 Purchasing Property as an LLC

-Most people buy a rental property as a Limited Liability Company (LLC) for the same reasons they start a business as an LLC—for liability protection and the tax benefits.
-An LLC is a business structure formed under specific state statutes and is a separate legal entity from its owners (referred to as “members”).
+An LLC is a business structure formed under specific state statutes and is a separate legal entity from its owners (referred to as members).
 An LLC is formed as either a single-member LLC or a multi-member LLC and can be member-managed or manager-managed.
 As a formal business structure, an LLC is the simplest to form and maintain.

 As a formal business, the LLC is expected to document its processes in articles of organization or an LLC operating agreement.
-The operating agreement should include how members can lend money to the LLC for the purpose of purchasing property, what happens to the property if one or more members leave or if the LLC disbands altogether or if the LLC is sued.
+The operating agreement should include how members can lend money to the LLC for the purpose of purchasing property, what happens to the property if one or more members leave, if the LLC disbands altogether, or if the LLC is sued.

 The biggest reason to form an LLC is to protect your personal assets.
 If someone gets hurt on your property or finds another reason to take you to court, your personal assets are not liable.

-The other advantage of forming an LLC are the tax advantages.
-An LLC with one owner/member is classified by default as a “disregarded entity” and is therefore taxed like a sole proprietorship.
-So, the one member LLC still enjoys the liability protection, but also benefits from all rental income and capital gains being passed through to the owner/member—the LLC itself does not pay taxes.
-LLCs with more than one member are generally taxed like partnerships and again the LLC does not pay taxes and income and losses are passed through to the members.
+The other advantage of forming an LLC is the tax advantage.
+An LLC with one owner/member is classified by default as a disregarded entity and is therefore taxed like a Sole Proprietorship.
+So, the single-member LLC still enjoys liability protection but also benefits from all rental income and capital gains being passed through to the owner/member.
+This pass-through income allows the LLC to avoid paying taxes.
+LLCs with more than one member are generally taxed like Partnerships.
+In this scenario, the LLC does not pay taxes, and income and losses are passed through to the members.